Google Analytics vs Hotjar

 Pros

-- Free tier with powerful features and no usage limits
+- Free tier with extensive features for most businesses

-- Seamless integration with Google Ads and marketing ecosystem
+- Seamless integration with Google Ads, Search Console, and Data Studio

 Cons

-- Steep learning curve for advanced features and configurations
+- Steep learning curve for advanced features and custom implementations

 Hotjar